Differentially Private Wireless Federated Learning Using Orthogonal Sequences: Differential Privacy Analysis

 In this section, we analyze the DP level achieved by \algg.
 We begin by introducing the basic concepts of DP in FL, and then prove that \alg achieves different levels of DP via the adjustment of the size of spreading sequence set $N$ and the number of involved clients $K$.
 Both item-level and client-level DP are analyzed.
-The DP guarantee not only considers multiple sources of randomness in wireless FL, including random mini-batch in SGD and Cauchy noise, but also reveals the influence on multiple learning rounds.
+The DP guarantee not only considers multiple sources of randomness in wireless FL, including random mini-batch in SGD, the Cauchy noise, and the random client participation, but also reveals the influence of multiple learning rounds.